Tithraustes snyderi

 Tithraustes snyderi is a moth of the family Notodontidae.
 It is found in cloud-forest habitats within La Amistad, an international park extending from south-central Costa Rica into the Chiriqui Province of Panama.

 The length of the forewings is 12.5–13 mm for males and 15 mm for females.
-The ground color of the forewings is chocolate brown to dark brown.
-The basal third is semihyaline with dark brown veins as they pass through.
-The hindwings have an oblique white central area.
-The outer margin has a dark, charcoal-gray band.
-The anal margin is covered with a mixture of light gray and dark charcoal-gray scales.

 The larvae feed on Chamaedorea costaricana, Chamaedorea crucensis and Geonoma edulis.

 Etymology

 The species is named in honor of Cal Snyder.